In Search of Natural

 The natural aesthetic offered by the oil finish was a top priority.
 Hard-wax oils soak into the wood, accentuating the natural grain, and over time, the appearance develops a rich patina.
 In contrast, polyurethane finishes – which have been embraced as the standard in the United States — put a plastic-like coating that sits on top of the floor.

-Oil finishes also are markedly lower in VOCs (Volatile Organic Compounds) than polyurethane, and Schumacher & Co. even offers zero-VOC finishing.
+Oil finishes also are markedly lower in VOCs (Volatile Organic Compounds) than polyurethane, and Natural Interiors even offers zero-VOC finishing.

 “I always like to consider options that are not what everyone else is doing,” Jennifer says.
 “And I am not a fan of the look of polyurethane.”